erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 <script src="charts/embodied-co2.js" type="text/javascript"></script>

 To be clear, this is not an apple-to-apples comparison.
-First, I did not show the values for timber that count the carbon sequestered (CS) in the wood by default.
+First, I did not show the values for timber that count the carbon sequestered (CS) in the wood.
 I'll explain why below, but you can click here to make them appear:

-<div id="timberSwitch" onclick="switchTimber()" style="border-color: #117733" class="bg-darkBeige border-2 p-2 rounded cursor-pointer max-w-max" >Show me the timber!</div>
+<div id="timberSwitch" onclick="switchTimber()" class="text-lightBeige font-bold bg-emerald-800 border-2 border-green-900 bg-opacity-80 p-2 rounded cursor-pointer max-w-max" >Show me the timber!</div>

-Overall, it turns out that, it is somehow more energy and {{< co2 >}} efficient to mine rock, heat it up to 1450°C and blend it with sand and more rocks than to simply cut down wood, process it and transport it.
+Still, it turns out that overall, it is somehow more energy and {{< co2 >}} efficient to mine rock, heat it up to 1450°C and blend it with sand and more rocks than to simply cut down wood, process it and transport it.
 It is something I struggle to wrap my head around: concrete is in fact one of the lowest impact materials we can use for construction.

 However, in the cases where we can account for carbon sequestration, timber becomes **strongly carbon-negative** and can be a great way to reduce the {{< co2 >}} footprint of buildings.